isomerpages/pmo-nptd/media-centre/speeches/_posts/2012-03-01-post-dpm-teo-chee-heans-speech-on-population-at-the-2012-committee-of-supply.md

 ---
 layout: post
-title:  "DPM Teo Chee Hean's Speech on Population at the 2012 Committee of Supply"
+title: DPM Teo Chee Hean's Speech on Population at the 2012 Committee of Supply
 date: 2012-03-01
-permalink: "/media-centre/speeches/speech-by-dpm-teo-chee-hean-on-population"
+permalink: /media-centre/speeches/speech-by-dpm-teo-chee-hean-on-population
 ---
 **Preamble**

 I would like to thank Members for their questions and suggestions.
 Let me start with a brief overview of changes in our resident population in the past year.